liangts/twillio_phone_agent/README.md

 - `/openai/webhook` verifies the `X-OpenAI-Signature`, accepts `realtime.call.incoming` events, and acknowledges other call lifecycle events with `200 OK`.
 - Accepting a call posts your prompt/voice/metadata via `/v1/realtime/calls/{call_id}/accept`, then connects to the Realtime Calls WebSocket (`wss://api.openai.com/v1/realtime?call_id=...`).
 - The WebSocket handler logs transcripts, greets the caller (if `WELCOME_MESSAGE` is set), and reacts to tool calls (warm transfer, CRM lookups, etc.).
+Caller and agent utterances are transcribed turn-by-turn; each completed sentence is sent to Discord (if `DISCORD_WEBHOOK_URL` is present) in the form `Caller: ...` / `Agent: ...`.
 If Twilio credentials + `HUMAN_AGENT_NUMBER` are present, the server registers a `transfer_to_human` tool that automatically dials your teammate via Programmable SIP when the model invokes it.
 - `GET /health` returns `{"status":"ok"}` for uptime checks.

 ### Enabling the warm-transfer tool